Gagliano set Pal-Mac's record for career goals.

 Gagliano said she's going to miss the experience of being a part of the Pal-Mac soccer team, which she said is just like a family.
 She did have some actual family on the team too, playing with her younger sister Sydney the last two seasons.

-Page 2 of 2 - The daughter of Scott and Wendi Gagliano is committed to play soccer at Canisius College next fall.
+The daughter of Scott and Wendi Gagliano is committed to play soccer at Canisius College next fall.
 She is planning to study childhood education.
 Gagliano also is vice president of student council and is a member of the varsity club.
 Karns said she is ready to play as a freshman.

 The coach added that she'll be missed by the program.